-Failed Back Surgery
+Failed Back Surgery Syndrome

-Failed back surgery, also known as failed back surgery syndrome or post-laminectomy syndrome, is a generalized term to describe the condition of patients whose back or spine surgery was not successful and who are suffering from chronic back or leg pain.
+Failed back surgery syndrome, also known post-laminectomy syndrome, is a generalized term to describe the condition of patients who continue to suffer from chronic back or leg pain symptoms despite spine surgery.

 • Residual or recurrent disc herniation